WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/prefixes-and-suffixes.md

 ## General do's and don'ts

-- Some affixes can be complete words too.
-Make sure to use affixes along with words rather than using them separately as individual words.
+- Some affixes such as *under, less, able, super* can be complete words too.
+Apart from these, make sure to use affixes along with words rather than using them separately as individual words.
+-
+- If you're doubtful about using a hyphen, simply ask yourself if that would simplify or impede the reader.
+If it impedes understanding the word or context, don't use a hyphen.
+Typically, hyphens are used to make longer, complicated words easier to read.